 We’ve also enjoyed a fair bit of beer in Southeast Asia, mostly mass-produced lagers like Leo, Singha, Bia Hanoi, Huda and Saigon Special.
 Since we mostly drink craft beer when we’re at home in Philadelphia, imagine our reaction at finding a craft brewery in Saigon.
 If you’re imagining us to be happy, then you are correct.

-Watch our video and see us taste lots of Pasteur Street beer.
+Watch our YouTube video and see us taste lots of Pasteur Street beer.

 The Workshop is located at 3/F p. q.
 1, 27 Ngô Đức Kế, Bến Nghé, Ho Chi Minh City, Vietnam.